Last Update 07-04-07

 You always get to come back next week.
 It's just a drag race folks.

-keeps it all in perspective.
+keep it all in perspective.
 If you're a racer and you're fibbing about using nitrous, or have

 some unfair advantage, what have you proved?
 That you're a good B.S.'r?
-Good for you.

 You do not achieve real respect that way.
-We race to prove mechanical superiority.

-Association a great place to race - It has the most level playing field in existence.
+That's what makes the National Hot Rod Association a great place to race - It has the most level playing field in existence.

 way from southern California to West Virginia for the Pontiac-Oakland